goreleaser/goreleaser/README.md

 ## Environment setup

 ### GitHub Token

 GoReleaser requires a GitHub API token with the `repo` scope checked to deploy the artefacts to GitHub.
 You can create one [here](https://github.com/settings/tokens/new).
 This token should be added to the environment variables as `GITHUB_TOKEN`.
-Here is how to do it with Travis-ci: [Defining Variables in Repository Settings](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings).
+Here is how to do it with Travis CI: [Defining Variables in Repository Settings](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings).

 ### A note about `main.version`